kmrtdsii/playwithantigravity/.ai/guidelines/testing_base.md

 -   Use `page.locator` with `data-testid` preferred.
 -   Use `await expect(...)` for all assertions.
 -   Keep tests independent (no shared mutable variables outside `test.describe`).

+## 5. Environment & Troubleshooting
+### MacOS / Nix / Direnv Issues
+If you encounter `go: creating work dir: ... no such file or directory` errors during testing, it is likely a stale `TMPDIR` environment variable from a closed Nix shell.
+-   **Diagnosis**: Run `echo $TMPDIR`.
+If it points to a non-existent `/var/folders/.../nix-shell...` path, this is the cause.
+-   **Fix**: Run `unset TMPDIR` before executing tests.
+-   **Agent Note**: If `go test` fails with filesystem errors immediately, try checking environment variables first.